-Simply take a small-ish notebook and write three pages the very first thing in the morning.
+Take a small-ish notebook and write EVERYTHING on your mind in three pages first thing in the morning.

 If you think it, you write it.

-The idea is for you to clear your mind.
-So, if something was bothering you all of yesterday, you can just get it out.
+The idea is for you to help clear your mind.
+So, if something was bothering you all of yesterday, you get it out.

-For me, this usually consisted of getting any self doubt out, or anything that I might be stressed about in that day.
+For me, this usually consisted of getting any self-doubt, or anything that I might be stressed about that day out.

 So how are you doing it?